 We are developing and commercializing pralsetinib for the treatment of RET fusion-positive non-small cell lung cancer (NSCLC), and for the treatment of RET-altered thyroid carcinoma.
 We are also developing pralsetinib for the treatment of other RET-altered solid tumors.
-We have granted exclusive licenses to F. Hoffmann-La Roche Ltd and Genentech, Inc., a member of the Roche Group (which we refer to together as Roche) and CStone Pharmaceuticals (CStone), to develop and commercialize pralsetinib in their respective territories.
+We granted exclusive licenses to F. Hoffmann-La Roche Ltd and Genentech, Inc., a member of the Roche Group (which we refer to together as Roche), and CStone Pharmaceuticals (CStone) to develop and commercialize pralsetinib in their respective territories.
 In February 2023, we received written notice from Roche of their election to terminate for convenience the Roche pralsetinib collaboration agreement.
 The termination will become effective in February 2024, at which time we will regain commercialization and development rights for GAVRETO from Roche in the U.S. and Roche Territory.
 In conjunction with the termination, we have initiated the process of re-partnering GAVRETO for future development and commercialization.
 See "-Collaborations and Licenses Summary" below.

-Pralsetinib received accelerated approval in the U.S. under the brand name GAVRETO for the treatment of (i) adult patients with metastatic RET fusion-positive NSCLC as detected by an FDA approved test, (ii) adult and pediatric patients 12 years of age and older with advanced or metastatic RET-mutant medullary thyroid cancer (MTC) who require systemic therapy, and (iii) adult and pediatric patients 12 years of age and older with advanced or metastatic RET fusion-positive thyroid cancer who require systemic therapy and who are radioactive iodine-refractory (if radioactive iodine is appropriate).
+The FDA granted accelerated approval of pralsetinib in the U.S. under the brand name GAVRETO for the treatment of (i) adult patients with metastatic RET fusion-positive NSCLC as detected by an FDA approved test, (ii) adult and pediatric patients 12 years of age and older with advanced or metastatic RET-mutant medullary thyroid cancer (MTC) who require systemic therapy, and (iii) adult and pediatric patients 12 years of age and older with advanced or metastatic RET fusion-positive thyroid cancer who require systemic therapy and who are radioactive iodine-refractory (if radioactive iodine is appropriate).
 In June 2023, Roche voluntarily withdrew the indication of GAVRETO for the treatment of adult and pediatric patients 12 years of age and older with advanced or metastatic RET-mutant MTC.
 The decision to withdraw the indication was made in consultation with the FDA, in accordance with the requirements of the FDA's Accelerated Approval Program, with the official FDA withdrawal of the indication occurring on July 20, 2023.
 Specifically, AcceleRET-MTC, a Phase 3 clinical trial required by the FDA to convert the accelerated approval of GAVRETO for MTC to a full approval, will no longer be pursued due to lack of feasibility.
-The decision to withdraw the indication is not due to any new safety or efficacy data for GAVRETO or a product safety or quality issue, and other approved indications for GAVRETO in the U.S. are unaffected.
-The confirmatory studies to meet the commitments required to convert the remaining indications for GAVRETO, also approved under accelerated approval, to full approval, are ongoing.
+The decision to withdraw the indication was not due to any new safety or efficacy data for GAVRETO or a product safety or quality issue, and other approved indications for GAVRETO in the U.S. are unaffected.
+In August 2023, the FDA converted the accelerated approval of GAVRETO to full regular approval for the treatment of adult patients with metastatic RET fusion-positive NSCLC.
+The confirmatory studies to meet the commitments required to convert RET fusion-positive thyroid cancer for GAVRETO, also approved under accelerated approval, to full approval, are ongoing.